chrisly42/mc68000-asm-plugin/README.md

 ### V0.4 (unreleased)

+- Notice: Due to major new API use, this plugin no longer works on IDEs >=2019.3.1, but rather requires >=2020.3.
 - Enhancement: Added Structure View filters.
 - New: Added inspection to validate the correctness of a MC68000 instruction regarding operation size and address modes.
 - Bugfix: Added several missing assembler directives (`opt`, `machine`, etc.).
 - Bugfix: Uppercase hexadecimal literals were not parsed (JFlex bug?).
 - Bugfix: Interpretation of register lists was wrong in BNF.
+- New: Added Documentation Provider for symbol definitions (shows assigned declaration).
+- New: Added Documentation Provider for mnemonics (simple version, generated out of ISA information).

 ### V0.3 (28-Jul-21)